Using reward systems to motivate students

 On my search for creative classroom reward systems, I came across an interesting Pinterest board: “Classroom Reward System”.

-I picked out a few of my favorite reward systems to show you.
+I picked out a few of my favorite reward systems examples to show you.
 Most of them are for elementary school.
 Click on the images to open them!

 10 Reasonable rewards